classicpc/SOFE3650U-Assignment-1/README.md

 # Smart Home Devices Assignment

-This project demonstrates the use of the Abstract Factory and Factory Method design patterns to create smart home devices (bulbs and locks) for different brands, with usage values loaded from an external CSV file.
+This assignment demonstrates the use of the Abstract Factory and Factory Method design patterns to create smart home devices (bulbs and locks) for different brands, with usage values loaded from an external CSV file.

 ## Repository Structure